Healthplan Spain

 Permanent Residency Route

-Permanent status follows EU regulations and does not require proving income again.
-You only need to show continued residence in Spain during the initial five-year period.
+Permanent status follows EU regulations and does not generally require proving income again.
+You mainly need to show continued lawful residence in Spain during the initial five-year period, within the permitted absence limits.

 Online Application Expansion

-Some regions now allow partial online submission of the EX–19 through regional electronic offices, reducing processing delays.
-A digital certificate is required.
+Some regions allow partial or full online submission of the EX–19 and supporting documents through regional electronic offices, which can reduce processing delays.
+A digital certificate is usually required.
 For help setting one up, see how to get a digital certificate in Spain.

 Useful Links & Further Reading